Eatoniella globosa: Distribution and habitat

-The species is endemic to New Zealand.
-The holotype was collected by K. Hipkins in 1949 from Piwhane / Spirits Bay, on the Aupouri Peninsula in Northland.
-Since 1965, the species has been known to appear to the north and north-east of the North Island.
+The species is endemic to New Zealand, found in the waters surrounding the north and north-eastern coasts of the North Island.
 In 2005, a specimen of Eatoniella globosa was found off the coast of Raglan, extending its known range to the west coast of the North Island.
 Rare specimens have been found in the Tamaki River of Auckland.

 Eatoniella globosa has been shown to live almost exclusively on a species of red Corallina seaweed.